-Crite eria Indicator ToC Outcomes 7.2 Pesticides are used in ways that do not endanger health of workers, families, communities or the environment.
-7.2.5 Pesticides that are categorised as World Health Organization Class 1A or 1B, or that are listed by the Stockholm or Rotterdam Conventions, and paraquat, are not used, unless in exceptional circumstances, as validated by a due diligence process, or when authorised by government authorities for pest outbreaks.
-The due diligence refers to: a) Judgment of the threat and verify why this is a major threat. b) Why there is no other alternative which can be used. c) Which process was applied to verify why there is no other less hazardous alternative. d) What is the process to limit the negative impacts of the application. e) Estimation of the timescale of the application and steps taken to limit application to the specific outbreak.
-Reduced pollution; Resource use minimised; 7.2.6 (C) Pesticides are only handled, used or applied by persons who have completed the necessary training and are always applied in accordance with the product label.
+Criteria Indicator ToC Outcomes 7.2 Pesticides are used in Pesticides that are categorised as World Health Organization Class 1A or Reduced pollution; ways that do not endanger 1B, or that are listed by the Stockholm or Rotterdam Conventions, and Resource use minimised; health of workers, paraguat, are not used, unless in exceptional circumstances, as validated families, communities or by a due diligence process, or when authorised by government authorities the environment. for pest outbreaks.
+The due diligence refers to: a) Judgment of the threat and verify why this is a major threat. b) Why there is no other alternative that can be used. c) Which process was applied to verify why there is no other less hazardous alternative d) What is the process to limit the negative impacts of the application. e) Estimation of the timescale of the application and the steps taken to limit application to the specific outbreak.
+7.2.6 (C) Pesticides are only handled, used or applied by persons who have completed the necessary training and are always applied in accordance with the product label.
 All precautions attached to the products are properly observed, applied, and understood by workers (see Criterion 3.6).
 Personnel applying pesticides must show evidence of regular updates on the knowledge about the activity they carry out.